alnitak/shader_buffers/README.md

 The main drawback when willing to port ShaderToy shader buffers is that they use 4 floats per RGBA channel, while with Flutter shader we are stuck using 4 int8 RGBA.
 Also, the coordinate system is slightly different: the origin in ShaderToy is *bottom-left* while in Flutter, is *top-left*.
 This latter issue can be easily bypassed where in the main image layer you see this:
 `vec2 uv = fragCoord.xy / iResolution.xy;`
-after this line you can add this to swap Y coordinates:
+after this line, you can add this to swap Y coordinates:
 `uv = vec2(uv.x, 1. - uv.y);`

 #### Writing a fragment shader

-It's mandatory to provide to the shader the folllowing `uniforms` since **shader_buffer** always send them:
+It's mandatory to provide the shader the following `uniforms` since **shader_buffer** always sends them:

 ```
 uniform vec2 iResolution;